ovk/prolog-checkers/README.md

 Tweaking
 ========

-In the beginning of the **russian_checkers.pl** file there are some predicates you can change, like depth of decision tree for minimax algorithm, initial positions of men and kings on the board, and board evaluation function.
+In the beginning of the **checkers.pl** file there are some predicates you can change, like depth of decision tree for minimax algorithm, initial positions of men and kings on the board, and board evaluation function.

 License
 =======

 This program is licensed under BSD 2-clause license (or Simplified BSD License, or FreeBSD License).